mbogner/bpmread/README.md

-# bpmread
+# BPM Read

-Simple python based tool to get beats per minute (BPM) from a song.
-It was tested with .mp3 and .wav files.
+A simple Python-based tool to analyze beats per minute (BPM) from songs and automatically add or remove beat markers in DaVinci Resolve.

 ## Setup

-First checkout the project via git and change into the created directory
+First, clone the project via git and navigate into the created directory:

 ```shell
 git clone git@github.com:mbogner/bpmread.git
 cd bpmread
 ```

-It is recommended to use a python virtual environment.

-This can be created by
+It is recommended to use a Python virtual environment.
+This can be created by:

 ```shell
 python3 -m venv venv
 ```

-and then activated by
+Activate the virtual environment with:

 ```shell
 source venv/bin/activate
 ```

-Make sure to always work inside your virtual environment which means having it activated before doing something.
+Ensure the virtual environment is activated whenever you work on the project.

 ## Installation

-With the venv activated you can then install the requirements by
+With the virtual environment activated, install the required packages:

 ```shell
 pip install -r requirements.txt
 ```

-In case it complains about an outdated pip run
+If you encounter an outdated pip warning, update pip with:

 ```shell
 pip install --upgrade pip